 LIGHT/SUN EXPOSURE Full to part sun.
 USDA HARDINESS ZONES Not winter hardy.
 Will thrive from spring to fall in all zones.
 PLANT TYPE Annual.
-PLANTING DISTANCE IN-GROUND At least 12 inches apart.
-CONTAINER SIZE One plant per 12-inch or larger container.
-MATURE HEIGHT / SPREAD 3N1 Pepper: 18 to 24 inches tall with a similar spread.
-3N1 Tomato: 8 to 12 inches tall with a similar spread.
+PLANTING DISTANCE IN-GROUND At least 3 feet apart.
+CONTAINER SIZE One plant per 16-inch or larger container.
+MATURE HEIGHT / SPREAD 3 or more feet tall with a similar spread.
 BLOOM TIME Summer to frost.

-TIME TO REACH MATURITY 8 to 12 weeks.
-FACTS OF NOTE Edible.
-High-yielding.
-Perfect for patios.
+DAYS TO MATURITY